AhmedElKhouly99/Tic-Tac-Toe-JAVA-Game/README.md

 ## OBJECTIVE
 This project aims to develop a Tic Tac Toe game using Java.
 It mainly consists of developing and implementing two playing modes: Single Player and Multi-Player.

+## Tic Tac Toe Game
+Our project is a tic tac toe game that was made using java, FXML, CSS, scene builder, MySql Database

+- The game has a single player mode where you play against computer and multi-player mode where you choose one of the online players and play with them
+- Single player mode has an easy level and a hard level
+- You can save your game and continue it whenever you want
+- Every time you play, your score is stored and you can always check your rank at the rank list
+- When choosing multi-player mode you see the list of all online players and send a request to one of them, if they accept your request then you'll start the game

+## Game Description

+Tic Tac Toe is a two-player game (one of them being played by computer or human).
+In this game, there is a board with 3 x 3 squares.
+The two players take turns putting marks on a 3x3 board.
+The goal of Tic Tac Toe game is to be one of the players to get three same symbols in a row - horizontally, vertically or diagonally on a 3 x 3 grid.
+The player who first gets 3 of his/her symbols (marks) in a row - vertically, horizontally, or diagonally wins the game, and the other loses the game.

 ## Database